0Atticus/ACSS/README.md

 ```

->Then run this command to set up the acss function:
+>Then add this to your ~/.bashrc to set up the acss function:
 ```bash
 acss(){ bash ~/acss/acss.sh $1 $2 $3; }
 ```